 We've added RSS feeds to all journal profiles as well as Scholastica's new journal websites.
 Now readers can plug a journal's RSS feed into their favorite RSS aggregator so that all new content from the journal is automatically added to it.

-In the coming months Scholastica is rolling out website templates designed for academic journals.
+In the coming months Scholastica is rolling out a website template designed for academic journals.
 You choose the images, colors, branding, and custom domain for your website.
 Get the details!

 We've completely redesigned Scholastica's journal profiles to make your journal's articles stand out more to readers and give your team new content customization opportunities.